 Emotional Support Animals

-To have an Emotional Support Animal (ESA) on campus (including the residence halls), a TVCC student should complete and submit a Request for Accommodations form to the director of disability services, accompanied with all legitimate and current supporting documentation.
-The Request for Accommodations form can be found by clicking here.
+To have an Emotional Support Animal (ESA) in the residence halls), a TVCC student should submit a request form here.
 The provider of the prescription authorizing the ESA must be a licensed professional, not a family member of the student requesting the accommodation, who is knowledgeable of the difference between an Emotional Support Animal (ESA) and a Service Animal (SA).
 A good match between the qualifications of the person making the diagnosis and the condition is expected.
 The provider must also be able to show an established treatment relationship and have a permanent residence and practice in the same state as the client.
 The prescription should be for the current academic year the student is enrolled and specify the building the ESA is needed.
 A new prescription is required to accompany an updated request for accommodations form each academic year.
 An “internet” certificate is not accepted as the sole supporting documentation.
 The student must have documentation of completion for obedience training for the ESA.
-The t herapeutic relationship must be established face to face and not through “teletherapy” (i.e. phone, skype or any other electronic means).
+The therapeutic relationship must be established face to face and not through “teletherapy” (i.e. phone, skype or any other electronic means).
 Fraudulent documentation will result in immediate student suspension from the residence hall.

-The Director of Disability Services and/or designee will approve or deny the request within 10 business days the completed request is received.
+The Director of Student Access and Counseling and/or designee will approve or deny the request within 7-10 business days the completed request is submitted.
 This determination will be made according to the following criteria:

 - The student has a disability for which the animal is needed;

-- The animal is necessary to allow the individual an equal opportunity to use and enjoy a room in the residence hall, function in a classroom, or enjoy a TVCC event;
+- The animal is necessary to allow the individual an equal opportunity to use and enjoy a room in the residence hall

-- The relationship between the disability and the assistance the animal provides is identifiable;
+- The relationship between the disability and what the ESA provides is identifiable;

-- Assistance animals will NOT be allowed in any other college building than what is identified on the prescription.
+- Emotional Support animals will NOT be allowed in any other college building than what is identified on the prescription.

 ESAs provide comfort for the owner.
-They are not allowed in any building on campus other than the owner’s personal residence unless authorized and/or designated by the Director of Disability Services.
+They are not allowed in any building on campus other than the owner’s personal residence unless authorized and/or designated by the Director of Student Access and Counseling.
 ESAs are subject to all city and/or county ordinances including vaccination, licensure, animal health and leash laws, as well as College Policy.

-*For TVCC events, TVCC campus police officers will visit with the owners as they enter the event and determine if the animals are acceptable ESA.
+*For TVCC events, TVCC campus police officers/Director of Student Access and Counseling will visit with the owners as they enter the event and determine if the animals are an acceptable ESA.

 Exceptions regarding the use of approved ESAs.